The 11 Best Hybrid Bikes Under $1000 for Men & Women

 Cruiser / Comfort bikes

 Cruiser / Comfort bikes are all about comfort.
-They have the most upright geometry of all hybrid bikes and allow riders to easily place both feet on the ground.
+They have the most upright geometry of all hybrid bikes, allowing riders to easily place both feet on the ground.

 Cruiser and comfort bikes are perfect for cruising around the beach and neighborhood.
 They often come with accessories like baskets, bells, lights, etc.